zhonhel/cplusplus-without-brace/README.md

 The cwb file is actually just txt format file.

-I define cwb file which contains C++ codes without brace, and the codes looks like this:
+I define cwb file which contains C++ codes without brace, and the codes look like this:

 	while (pscF.getline(lastLine, 5000))
 		for (i = 0; i < strlen(lastLine); i++)